 Design thinking.
 The design thinking approach is the basis on which we tread new ground and acquire new insights.
 We have adopted it to ensure we differentiate ourselves from the market by offering outstanding customer experiences.
 Group Innovation+ has, for this reason, defined a standard design thinking concept.
 Alongside the various design thinking methods, it includes a design process which is valid for the entire Group and can be transferred to development processes already in place in our two operating segments, Germany and Europe.
 Scope for learning, trying out and applying the defined content is offered on our internal training platform, the Design Academy.
-Design thinking is establishing itself not only as a mindset within the Group but also enriches and improves actual collaboration across all Group units.
+Design thinking is establishing itself not only as a mindset within the Group units.
 Design thinking therefore produces design doing.